bootdotdev/blog/content/devops/devops-vs-cloud-engineers.md

 Meanwhile, a cloud Engineer is more like the site manager who makes sure the kitchen is fully prepared.
 They make sure the oven is working properly, they might put in a test cake before the real one to see that it's coming out alright, and they could check that the temperature it says it's at is accurate.

-Let’s take a look at actual responsibilities:
+Let's take a look at actual responsibilities:

 * Build and maintain cloud infrastructure, such as servers, storage, and databases (AKA, ensuring that the kitchen has the necessary tools, like ovens, mixers, and baking trays)
 * Design, implement, and maintain scalable, highly available, and fault-tolerant systems (making sure that there are enough ovens and mixers, and that cakes can still get baked in the event of a power outage)